DamonOverboe/blog/_posts/2013-11-04-svnBranchesToTags.md

+---
-Title: Two simple Bash commands to tag & drop many svn branches
+title: "Two simple Bash commands to tag & drop many svn branches"
-Date: 2013-11-04
+date: 2013-11-04
 Tags: svn, scripting, linux, bash

 I'm doing a bit of cleanup of some old branches in Subversion for a current client of mine.
 These were all released but never tagged; each release had its own long-lived branch (almost immortal, until today).